justmiles/ai-eng-workshop/01-intro-to-ai-engineering/WORKSHOP.md

 You can view the currently downloaded models with the command `ollama list`.
 View available models here: https://ollama.com/search

-Juper notebooks can be worked through in alphanumeric order.
+Jupiter notebooks can be worked through in alphanumeric order.